Gemma’s 98.80 ATAR Hacks: Tips for HSC English Students

 My process for studying Year 12

-English was definitely the most difficult subject for me, despite my high rankings and marks.
+English was the most difficult subject for me, despite my high rankings and marks.
 While I excelled in comprehension, essay writing was a bit of a pain and creative writing was my weakest point.

 The only way I maximised my marks and climbed up the ranks was by spending time working on English (as much as I dreaded it).